ajmyyra/ambassador-auth-oidc/README.md

 **Optional**
 + **PORT** Port to listen for requests.
 Default is 8080.
++ **JWT_HMAC_SECRET** HMAC secret key for creating JSON Web Tokens.
+Must be at least 64 characters long.
+If smaller or not existing, a random one will be created.
 + **LOGOUT_COOKIE** Set to 'true' if you want to wipe the old cookie when logging out.
 This causes the browser to re-login next time your application is visited.
 Default is not enabled.

 ## Usage